Transport minister accused of ‘lying’ as unions urge Scottish Government to intervene in ScotRail impasse

 Earlier on Monday, Ms Gilruth said she could not "put a number on" a reasonable pay offer in ScotRail’s impasse with Aslef, the train drivers’ union, as the decision must be left up to the firm and the union to negotiate.

-Since April, the operator has been run by an arm’s length company, which is owned and controlled by the Government.
+Since April, the operator has been run by an arm’s length company that is owned and controlled by the Government.

 But Mr Hogg called on Ms Gilruth to play a more active role in negotiations with Aslef and the RMT, and said it was disingenuous of her to suggest she could not do so.